Tramp species: Definition

 Asian trampsnail (Bradybaena similaris), an invasive gastropod found in several countries worldwide.

 Tramp species are organisms that have stable populations outside their native ranges.
 They are closely associated with human activities.
 They are disturbance-specialists, and are characterized by their synanthropic associations with humans as their primary mode of expansion is human-mediated dispersal.
 That being said, tramp species are not limited to anthropogenically disturbed habitats, they have the potential to invade pristine habitats, especially when established in a new area.
 For example, Anoplolepis gracilipes was able to invade undisturbed forest ecosystems in Australia after being introduced and having an established population in northeast Arnhem Land.
-It is important to note that while some tramp species are invasive, the majority of them are not.
+While some tramp species are invasive, the majority of them are not.
 Some can exist alongside native species without competing with them, simply occupying unfilled niches, such as is the case with some populations of Tapinoma melanocephalum and Monomorium pharaonic, who rarely interfere with native species outside human settlement areas.